 - After decades of sending upper classmen from Dallas Seminary, the school started using some of Southern Bible's own graduates to teach and Dr. Charles Reed became the first Black instructor and later became the Academic Dean and then a Board member.
 Dr. Robert D. Reed was an instructor and later became the first African American Chairman of the Board of Directors.

 - In August of 1993, Southern Bible moved to their current location which consist of 12 acres of land and a building consisting of 27,000 square feet.

 - A major highlight of this period is the hiring of the school's first African American president, Dr. Martin E. Hawkins in September of 2005.

-- 2017 is most remarkable as being the year Southern Bible turned 90 years old.
-Accordingly, a visionary strategic plan called next90 has been prepared which articulates the foundational, transitional and perpetual initiatives intended to support our biblical higher education mission for the next 9 decades.
+- 2017 was most remarkable as being the year Southern Bible turned 90 years old.
+Accordingly, a visionary transition campaign called next90 was prepared which articulated the foundational, transitional, and perpetual initiatives intended to support our biblical higher education mission for the next 9 decades.

-In light of the next90 vision initiative, the Board of Directors approved the name change from “Southern Bible Institute (SBI)” to “Southern Bible Institute & College (SBIC)”.
+In light of the next90 vision campaign, the Board of Directors approved the name change from “Southern Bible Institute (SBI)” to “Southern Bible Institute & College (SBIC)”.

 Click here for the complete History of SBIC (PDF)